loafey/grompt/readme.md

           The folder to check the git status of [default: .]
   -P, --parentheses
           Show parentheses around the output
-  -s, --square-brackets
+  -S, --square-brackets
           Show square brackets around the output
-  -d, --dirty-string <STRING>
+  -u, --unstaged-string <STRING>
-          Show a custom string when a repository is dirty [default: *] -i, --icon
+          Show a custom string when a repository has unstaged changes [default: *] -t, --staged-string <STRING>
+          Show a custom string when a repository has staged changes.
+Only used when you use the `--sc` flag [default: +] --sc
+          Seperate the symbols for staged and unstaged changes -i, --icon
           Show icons representative of your remote
   -E, --error